LiskArchive/lisk-legacy-docs/intro.md

 #### Login with Fingerprint

-This function can be enabled on the "Settings" page of Lisk mobile, if the device supports biometric login methods.
+This function can be enabled on the [Settings](#settings) page of Lisk mobile, if the device supports biometric login methods.

 ![login-with-touch-id](assets/Login-With-Touch-ID.png)

 #### Login via Face ID

-This function can be enabled on the "Settings" page of Lisk mobile, if the device supports biometric login methods.
+This function can be enabled on the [Settings](#settings) page of Lisk mobile, if the device supports biometric login methods.

 ![login-with-face-id](assets/Login-With-Face-ID.png)